AnhQuoc533/flower-classification-project/README.md

 ---
 This is the main part of the project.
 The code written in Part 1 is used as part of the application for the classifier.

 The application consists of two main files: `train.py` and `predict.py`.
-The first file traina a new neural network model on a dataset and saves the model as a checkpoint.
-The second file uses a trained model to predict the class for an input image.
+The first file trains a new neural network model on a dataset and saves the model as a checkpoint.
+The second file uses a trained model to predict the species of an input image of flower.

 Usage: